GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 CommitInfo(commit_url='https://huggingface.co/Maximofn/Llama-3-8B-Instruct-GPTQ-4bits/commit/44cfdcad78db260122943d3f57858c1b840bda17', commit_message='AutoGPTQ model for meta-llama/Meta-Llama-3-8B-Instruct: 4bits, gr128, desc_act=False', commit_description='', oid='44cfdcad78db260122943d3f57858c1b840bda17', pr_url=None, pr_revision=None, pr_num=None)

 We also upload the tokenizer.
-Although we have not changed the tokenizer, we upload it because if a person downloads our model from the hub, he/she does not need to know which tokenizer we have used, so he/she will probably want to download the model and the tokenizer together.
-We can indicate in the model card which tokenizer we have used to download it, but most likely they will not read the model card, try to download the tokenizer, get an error and not know what to do.
-So we upload it to save us that problem.
+Although we haven't changed the tokenizer, we upload it because if someone downloads our model from the hub, they might not know which tokenizer we used, so they will likely want to download the model and the tokenizer together.
+We can indicate in the model card which tokenizer we used for them to download it, but it's most likely that they won't read the model card, try to download the tokenizer, get an error, and not know what to do.
+So we upload it to save us that trouble.

 repo_id = "Llama-3-8B-Instruct-GPTQ-4bits"